sivaraam/exceptional-realty/README.md

 # Description

-This is an exmample site for an introduction to Front-end Web development
+This is an example site for an introduction to Front-end Web development

 # Contact